 Disabling the safety warning feature “SmartScreen Filter” on Windows 8 eliminates the inconvenience when you regularly install software from a known source.

-Basically, the SmartScreen Filter is a new feature in Windows 8 to help protect users from malicious applications on the Internet, links to scam sites and prevent installation from third software that is not Microsoft certified.
+Basically, SmartScreen Filter is a new feature in Windows 8 to help protect users from malicious applications, links to scam sites and prevent installation from software that is not Microsoft certified.

-You might want to keep this feature as an extra layer of protection but I found it very annoying.
-Fortunately, the SmartScreen Filter for applications as well as Internet Explorer 10 is not too complicated to turn off, just a few simple steps you can eliminate all warnings of this feature.
+You might want to keep this feature as an extra layer of protection but I find it very annoying.
+Fortunately, the SmartScreen Filter for applications as well as Internet Explorer 10 is not too complicated to turn off.
+With just a few simple steps, you can easily disable this feature.

 Now, you just need to select the “Turn off Windows SmartScreen” in the Windows dialog and hit OK.

-You can also turn off the SmartScreen Filter on Internet Explorer 10 so that you can access every website without being blocked.
-However, turning off this feature can put your computer at risk when surfing the Internet without using other security tools.
+You also want to turn off the SmartScreen Filter feature on Internet Explorer 10 so that you can access every website without being blocked.
+However, turning off this feature can put your computer at risk when surfing the Internet without using other security software.